 5 Things Duluth Minnesota and Duluth Georgia Have In Common

 3. The railroad played a key part in the growth of the area.
-Duluth MN enjoyed trading with Canada and was fortunate to become somewhat of a hub for Railroad Shipping.
+Duluth MN enjoyed trading with Canada and was fortunate to become somewhat of a hub for Railroad Shipping, especially iron ore.
 Duluth GA, enjoyed some growth because of the railroad and it connected the traders with the waterways in Duluth MN.

 4. Both cities are named for the same man.
 Duluth MN is named for Daniel Greysolon, Le Sieur du Luth, the first known European explorer of the area.
-Duluth GA was named after Daniel Greysolon, Sieur du Lhut (1636–1710), a French captain and explorer.
-He negotiated and signed peace between the Saulters and the Sioux nation.
-Duluth was originally part of the Cherokee Indian territory.
+Duluth GA was named after Duluth MN, because the northern town opened up trade with the South Eastern town of Howell’s Crossing (which became Duluth).
+Because Duluth, MN is named after Daniel Greysolon, Sieur du Lhut, they are both named after the same man.
+(Are you following me?)

 5. Both cities made national headlines, Duluth GA made national headlines twice in 2005.
-In March, Fulton County Courthouse shooting suspect Brian Nichols was captured in a Duluth apartment after holding a woman hostage.
-In April, local resident Jennifer Wilbanks was reported missing a few days before her planned wedding to John Mason.
+In March 2005, Fulton County Courthouse shooting suspect Brian Nichols was captured in a Duluth GA apartment after holding a woman hostage.
+In April 2005, local resident Jennifer Wilbanks was reported missing a few days before her planned wedding to John Mason.
 She was found a few days later in Albuquerque, New Mexico, where she admitted to having lied about being kidnapped.
-Duluth MN for the killings at the Congdon Mansion, the sinking of the Edmund Fitzgerald, and national Championship for UMD Sports.
+Also Duluth, GA was featured on CBS by Peter Greenberg as one of the top cities to travel to.
+Duluth MN was in the news for the killings at the Congdon Mansion, the sinking of the Edmund Fitzgerald and he subsequent song later by Gordon Lightfoot, the floods of 2012, and national Championships for UMD Sports.